-Whenever you're adding fresh fruit to muffins, scones, or other quick bread, toss them in a tablespoon or two flour from the recipe’s dry ingredients before folding them into the batter.
-This coating of flour absorbs some of the liquid released by the fruit as it bakes and keeps the fruit from sinking until the crumb has set.
+The solution to sinking fruit is to toss them in a tablespoon or two of flour from the recipe’s dry ingredients — just enough flour to give them a coating.
+Then, fold the flour-coated fruit into the batter as the very last step before baking.
+This coating of flour absorbs some of the liquid released by the fruit as it bakes and keeps the fruit in place until the crumb has set.